aro1248/HacckerRank/README.md

 ```
 ----
 ### The Blunder
-Samantha was tasked with calculating the average monthly salaries for all employees in the EMPLOYEES table, but did not realize her keyboard's  key was broken until after completing the calculation.
+Samantha was tasked with calculating the average monthly salaries for all employees in the EMPLOYEES table, but did not realize her keyboard's 0 key was broken until after completing the calculation.
 She wants your help finding the difference between her miscalculation (using salaries with any zeros removed), and the actual average salary.

-**Write a query calculating the amount of error (i.e.:  average monthly salaries), and round it up to the next integer.**
+**Write a query calculating the amount of error (i.e.: actual - miscalculated average monthly salaries), and round it up to the next integer.**

 The EMPLOYEES table is described as follows: